- Human Rights

 If you or family member wish to apply for entry clearance from anywhere in the world, wish to make an in country initial application or wish to make an extension application, then please contact us and we will advise you accordingly.

-There are various applications which can be made under EU law, such as EEA Family Permit, EEA Residence card, EEA Permanent Residence Card after completing five years or Registration Certificate etc.
+There are various applications which can be made under EU law and/or EU Settlement Scheme, such as EEA Family Permit, EEA Residence card, EEA Permanent Residence Card after completing five years or Registration Certificate etc.

-There are various applications under EU law which can be made to the Home Office.
+There are various applications under EU law and/or EU Settlement Scheme which can be made to the Home Office.
 Applications can be made from overseas or while living in the UK.

-If you re planning to make any application under EU law, then please be in touch with us.
+If you re planning to make any application under EU law and/or EU Settlement Scheme, then please be in touch with us.

 The points-based immigration system is the means of regulating immigration to the United Kingdom from outside the European Economic Area (EEA).
 The scheme was phased in between 2008 and 2010.
 It is composed of five "tiers" which replaced all the previous work permits and entry schemes, including Scotland's Fresh Talent Initiative.
 The current operational Tiers are called as Tier1 (Entrepreneur), Tier 1 (Graduate Entrepreneur), Tier 2, Tier 4 and Tier 5.